abhiganit/Sleeping-Sickness/README.md

 # Sleeping-Sickness
-Matlab codes for HAT project
+Matlab codes for HAT project "Evaluating long-term effectiveness of sleeping sickness control measures in Guinea" published in Parasites & Vectors
 Directories:
   1. basecase:: consists of codes for HAT model simulations in the absence of non-human animal reservoir.
   2. nha:: consists of codes for HAT model simulations in the presence of non-human animal reservoir.